 Application to The Chicago School’s Business Psychology doctoral program is open to any person who has earned a master’s degree from a regionally accredited institution in psychology, the behavioral sciences, or management, and who meets other entrance requirements.

-The school admits students whom it judges to possess sufficient academic aptitude, as well as the emotional and social maturity to function effectively as a professional psychologist.
+The school admits students whom it judges to possess sufficient academic aptitude, as well as the emotional and social maturity to function effectively as a professional.
 Applicants will be judged on their overall ability to do graduate work.
 Factors considered in admission are: GPA from undergraduate and graduate schools; successful work history; admission essay(s); and letters of recommendation from academic professors or professional or volunteer experience supervisors.
-An undergraduate or graduate GPA of a 3.0 or higher on a 4.0 scale is required for admission to the school’s Business Psychology doctoral program.
+An undergraduate GPA of 3.0 or higher and a graduate GPA of 3.2 or higher on a 4.0 scale is required for admission to the school’s Business Psychology doctoral program.
 Applicants must submit official transcripts from all schools where a degree was earned.
 It is recommended that transcripts are submitted from all schools where credit was received to enhance their applications.

 An applicant’s Master’s degree must be equivalent to 36 semester hours.
 If the applicant’s degree is less than 36 hours, then they will need to take the necessary Master level courses to equal 36 hours within one year of acceptance into the program.
 Applicants who enter the track post masters with less than 36 credits can choose from The Chicago School of Professional Psychology’s M.A. in Industrial and Organizational foundational courses.

 For Distance Learning Students: In additional to the admission criteria, it is recommended that students have access to a computer that is less than three years old, a broadband or Internet connection, and the Microsoft Office Suite including Word, Excel, and Outlook and, at minimum, the following computing skills: